 “Equality” is key to deepening economic reform

 In the past thirty years, China’s market-driven economic reform has basically established a socialist market economy and made China the second largest economy in the world.
 It has therefore become a consensus that market-oriented reform is both efficient and effective.
-However, some people are starting to doubt the legitimacy of the reform either because it’s not thorough or prompt enough or because it’s accompanied by the inherent flaws of the market system.
+However, some people are starting to be hesitant and even doubt the legitimacy of the reform either because it’s not thorough or prompt enough or because it’s accompanied by the inherent flaws of the market system.
 There is an urgent need to identify the basic values of the reform so as to help those in doubt to better understand reform and join the cause.
 On a theoretical level, the Decision of the CCCPC on Some Major Issues Concerning Comprehensively Deepening the Reform on the 3rd Plenary Session of the 18th CCCPC stipulates that future reform will continue to be market-driven.
-In practice, the reform may need to be reoriented.
-We suggest that equality should be the core value of China’s economic reform, upon which plans and guidelines should be based.
+In practice, the reform may need to be reoriented and perfected.
+We suggest that equality should be the core value of China’s economic reform, serving as the guiding ideology and important principles of various economic reform plans.

 Equality in competition

 China should open up productions and services to the widest extent possible and to all market players equally.
 For the few sectors where government control is necessary, authorities should only regulate market entry, standards, business models, safety issues, etc. instead of rating the entities and applying different terms to them.
 For instance, China’s efforts to protect the legitimate interest for enterprises with all types of ownership structure should be based on equal rights, equal opportunities and equal rules for all.
 Only when market players compete on equal footings can resources be allocated more efficiently.
-China’s sustained competitiveness, all-factor productivity and overall national power depend on it too.
+China’s sustained competitiveness, all-factor productivity and overall national power depend on these factors.

 Equality in leveraging resources